danchoi/soywiki/README.markdown

 ## Prerequisites

 * a recent version of Vim (SoyWiki is developed against Vim 7.2 and 7.3)
-* a recent version of Ruby (SoyWiki is developed using Ruby 1.9.2)
+* a recent version of Ruby: Ruby 1.9.2 is recommended
 * RubyGems (if Ruby version is older than 1.9)
 * a recent version of [Git][git] (1.7.0.4 or above to be safe)